eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

 That's all you have to do.
 After these few steps you can go on with the devcontainer setup.

-#### Drawbacks

-The only drawback noticed so far is, that K9S is not working properly on M1 Macs.
-Since the container runtime and deployment are working also without K9S, this is just a minor issue.
-Nevertheless, the team is working on a solution.

 ## Microsoft Windows

 There is currently no recommended alternative for Windows except using GitHub codespaces, a cloud-based development environment.